bl831/bl831-web/procedures/remote_procedures/remote.md

 3. Request a login from us.
 4. Connect, and create a new session (for first time you connect) or select existing session if one exists.
 5. I'm sure there are more details we could add, but hopefully it's fairly self explanitory.
 Just contact us if you have any problems getting connected or configured a remote desktop session.

 ## Load sample list using crystal-server webapp

-Blu-Ice requires a list of your crystals losded as an Excel spreadsheet.
-You can download template files and uplaod pre-filled `*.xls` files on the [Crystal Server](https://bl831.als.lbl.gov/crystal-server)
+If you will use the unattended screening features of Blu-Ice you will be required to upload a list of your crystals as an Excel spreadsheet.
+You can download template Excell files and uplaod your filled out spreadsheets to the [Crystal Server](https://bl831.als.lbl.gov/crystal-server).

 Again, it should be self explanitory.
 Please contact us if you run into problems.